mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

   next release window to get access to that feature.
 That's not only annoying for users, it also means they will only be able to provide their feedback after the same delay.
-Getting feedback from users and getting it fast is critical for efficient product development though – nobody wants to hear they've been heading in the wrong direction for 2 weeks already.
+Getting feedback from users and getting it fast is critical for efficient product development – nobody wants to hear they've been heading in the wrong direction for 2 weeks already.
 - **Larger, riskier deployments:** Finally, legacy release processes lead to deployments becoming unnecessarily large and risky.
 As many, unrelated changes accumulate in the `develop` branch within each interval between two releases,